dees743-cloud/SortMyMedia/README.md

 - “per dag / per maand” → “by day / by month”
 - No functional changes
 - Stability‑only update

+🆕 Version 1.2.0 – HEIC Metadata Fix
+This update resolves a critical issue where ExifTool could not run correctly because the required exiftool_files directory was missing.
+✔ What’s fixed
+- ExifTool now runs correctly for all supported formats
+- HEIC metadata is fully and reliably extracted
+- Files that previously ended up incorrectly in the NO_DATE folder (especially HEIC) are now processed correctly
+- The fallback system is only used when ExifTool truly cannot extract metadata
+- Only genuinely problematic files (e.g., corrupted or 0 KB files) end up in NO_DATE ✔ Important note
+To ensure proper functionality, both of the following must be placed next to SortMyMedia.exe: exiftool.exe exiftool_files\   (the entire folder)
+Without the exiftool_files directory, ExifTool cannot start.

 🏎️ Performance
 SortMyMedia outperforms similar tools thanks to its fully parallelized file processing.